dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 * The application has not been authorized to access the key vault.
 * The access policy doesn't include `Get` and `List` permissions.
 * In the key vault, the configuration data (name-value pair) is incorrectly named, missing, or disabled.
-* The configuration data key (name) is incorrect in the application.
+* The configuration key (name) is incorrect in the application.

 ## Additional Resources
 * [Configuration](xref:fundamentals/configuration)